RosterElf Logo

 Calculate the LSL entitlement

-Apply the state formula to calculate the amount of LSL the employee has accrued.
+Apply the state formula to calculate the number of weeks of LSL the employee has accrued.

 • Standard: 8.67 weeks (2 months) for 10 years service